 Serving Our Mission

 Our gardens keep growing!
-Originally barren rocky earth, our permaculture-inspired gardens have recently been expanded to over 35,000 square feet, with exclusive spaces for our community partners....
+Originally barren rocky earth, our permaculture-inspired gardens have expanded to over 35,000 square feet, with exclusive spaces for our community partners.
+Starting in 2017, food grown in our gardens is donated to local food bank partners....

-Each year we impact the lives of thousands of visitors through farm tours and service learning.
+Each year we impact the lives of thousands of visitors through farm tours, field trips, and service learning.
 Our dedicated volunteers and interns perform all aspects of care farming every day of the year, providing nearly 10,000 hours of service annually....

 Sanctuary One has grown exponentially since first opening our gates in 2007.
 This is demonstrated by the dramatic rise in tour requests, partnerships and animal intakes.
 Community support tells us we’re filling a critical void.
 But we can’t do it without support....

 People, Animals & the Earth.
 Better Together.

 About Sanctuary One

 Located on 55 acres in Oregon's beautiful Applegate Valley, Sanctuary One was established in 2007 as the nation's first care farm.
 It was founded by a small group of visionaries who never wavered in their belief in the Sanctuary’s mission: to be a safe place for animals and a healing place for people while promoting environmental stewardship.

 Sanctuary One provides a safe home to rescued farm animals and house pets.
 We work with area shelters, rescues, and law-enforcement agencies to bring in animals who receive personalized attention, loving rehabilitation, and a peaceful retirement here.
 The farm includes expansive gardens which not only provide rich vegetables and food for the animals, but opportunities for growth of the people who tend them.

 Our vision becomes truly special when we share it with you.
 We look forward to seeing you at the farm!
 Plan a Visit.